20 Jul Does Business + Science = Safer Hospital Rooms?

 The team completed more than 110 in-person interviews in five weeks with stakeholders and potential customers, including hospital environmental services workers (housekeepers), infection control practitioners, physicians and hospital administrators.

 “One great thing we learned is that so many fellow Aggies want to help you,” Sharma said.
 “They were ready to meet with us, and I was really surprised about how nice everyone was and generous with their time and opinions.”
+These specialists were ready to tell where to buy generic Cialis at a low price.
 Through this extensive interview process, the team was able to learn what issues people were having with existing cleaning products and what a new product would have to do in order to make their lives or jobs easier.

 “This program is invaluable for helping faculty members evaluate the market opportunity and customer need for their technology,” Hinton said.